kragorg/dng/chapters/2025-03-16 — Dungeons and Gardens.md

 A quick search of the bodies yields eight gold pieces and five silver pieces, but no keys.

 Doctor Pepe approaches the chest, his rogue’s eye immediately drawn to its unusual lock.
 Shaped like a dragon’s head, the lock bristles with intrigue.
-Small pin holes pepper its surface, each filled with a fine blue powder.
+Small pinholes pepper its surface, each filled with a fine blue powder.
 “Interesting,” he mutters, carefully examining the mechanism.

 Using a leather pouch to protect his hand, he begins to extract the blue powder.
 It’s abundant, but his practiced fingers manage to contain most of it within the pouch.